zhbhun/frontend-learning/language/javascript/tutorial/engine/REAMDE.md

 - [microvium](https://github.com/coder-mike/microvium) - A compact, embeddable scripting engine for applications and microcontrollers for executing programs written in a subset of the JavaScript language.

     [MICROVIUM IS VERY SMALL](https://coder-mike.com/blog/2022/06/11/microvium-is-very-small/)

+- [boa](https://github.com/boa-dev/boa) - About Boa (蟒蛇) is an embeddable and experimental Javascript engine written in Rust (锈) .
+Currently, it has support for some of the language.